It had not been a good morning

 Seemed like just a couple of minutes later but it couldn't have been cos it was getting dark outside when I was roused by loud knocking on the door.
 It was the publican

-Come on, we've been invited over to old Jonesies for tea.
+Come on, we've been invited over to old Jonesies for tea (dinner/supper, call it what you want).
 Let's go.

 In something of a daze I walked out the back and across the paddock with him and without knocking we went in the back door of a large old house